 Things to consider

 Chemical control may not be appropriate in all situations.
 Before using poison, consider the following:

-If rodents die and decay in hard to reach places they may cause an offensiv odour.
+- If rodents die and decay in hard to reach places they may cause an offensive odour.

 Extreme care must be taken when storing and using poisons (read instructions carefully) to prevent the danger of children or pets being accidentally poisoned.